Kelly Doyle: Session 1

 “Dr. Clement… can I tell you something?
 Something that may seem bizarre?”

-“Feel free to tell me anything, Alex.”
+“Feel free to tell me anything, Jason.”

 “Alright, things are weird… like the sun doesn’t feel the same anymore.
 And I don’t mean metaphorically, I mean it literally.
 Also a part of me is lost, something’s missing.”

 “What do you mean missing?”

 “Tell me about the sun.
 How does it feel different?”